-The maximum number of Common Shares that may be reserved for issuance under the Stock Option Plan has been fixed at 9,000,000 Common Shares, which represents approximately 11% of the issued and outstanding Common Shares as of the date of this Management Information Circular.
-The Stock Option Plan, prior to the amendment in 2013, included an "evergreen" feature, that provided any exercise of options would make new grants available under the Stock Option Plan one year following the exercise of such options, effectively resulting in a reloading of the number of options available to grant under the Stock Option Plan.
-Given the Board's decision to focus on other forms of compensation, the Board amended the Stock Option Plan to remove the evergreen feature for all options exercised in future, thus fixing the number of options available under the Stock Option Plan.
+The maximum number of Common Shares that may be reserved for issuance under the Stock Option Plan has been fixed at 9,000,000 Common Shares, which represents approximately 10.3% of the issued and outstanding Common Shares as of the date of this Management Information Circular.
+The Stock Option Plan, prior to the amendment in 2013, included an "evergreen" feature, that provided any exercises of options would make new grants available under the Stock Option Plan one year following the exercise of such options, effectively resulting in a reloading of the number of options available to grant under the Stock Option Plan.
+Given the Board's decision to focus on other forms of compensation and its view that options are likely to be used less or issued more infrequently in future than in the past, the Board amended the Stock Option Plan to remove the evergreen feature for all options exercised in future, thus fixing the number of options available under the Stock Option Plan.